hamzasiddiqui2830-art/OpenXP/README.md

-# ReactOS
+# OpenXP

-ReactOS - A free and open-source operating system compatible with Windows applications and drivers.
+OpenXP - A free and open-source operating system compatible with Windows applications and drivers.

 ## Overview